 Darius I Marches on Greece

 About ten years before the Battle of Thermopylae, in an attempt to punish the Greeks for their support of the Ionian Revolt, Darius I gathered his army and marched into Greece.
 He went west through Thrace and Macedon, subjugating the cities he crossed.
 Meanwhile, Darius I sent his fleet to attack Eritrea and Athens.
-The Greeks put up little resistance, and Darius I managed to reach Eritrea and burn it to the ground.
+Greek forces put up little resistance, and Darius I managed to reach Eritrea and burn it to the ground.

 His next objective was Athens – the other city which offered support to the Ionians – but he never made it.
-The Greeks chose to meet the Persians in battle, and they won a decisive victory at the Battle of Marathon, forcing Darius I to retreat back to Asia, effectively ending his invasion for the time being.
+The Greek forces chose to meet the Persians in battle, and they won a decisive victory at the Battle of Marathon, forcing Darius I to retreat back to Asia, effectively ending his invasion for the time being.

-Many historians believe Darius I retreated to regroup for a second invasion, but he died before he ever had the chance.
+Modern historians believe Darius I retreated to regroup for a second invasion, but he died before he ever had the chance.
 His son, Xerxes I, rose to the throne in 486 BCE, and after spending some time consolidating his power within the empire, he set out to avenge his father and force the Greeks to pay for their insubordination and insurrection, setting the stage for the Battle of Thermopylae.
 Below is a map detailing the movements of Darius I and his troops during this first invasion of Greece.